-Marsyas Trio takes its name from Greek mythology – a dedication to the pipe-playing satyr, Marsyas.
-Having dared to compete in a musical contest with Apollo, God of the Lyre, Marsyas won the contest but lost his life to the envious wrath of Apollo, saving his dying breaths for the instrument he immortalised.
-This mythology encapsulates the spirit and passion of becoming a musician.
+Marsyas Trio takes its name from Greek mythology: inspired by the bold, passionate spirit of Marsyas, the celebrated pipe-playing satyr who dared challenge Apollo in a musical contest.
+In victory, Marsyas lost his life to the envious wrath of the god, saving his last breaths for the instrument he immortalized.

 With pianist Fei Ren (founding member, 2009-2016), the Marsyas Trio has performed throughout the UK, Europe and Asia, their most recent performances at the Holywell Music Room, Llandeilo and Ludlow Festivals, and St James’s Piccadilly (Orpheus Foundation).
 In 2015 the Marsyas Trio’s debut CD, A Triple Portrait, was released by Meridian Records, featuring a newly commissioned work and other chamber music by Russian émigré composer Elena Firsova.
 The disc, marking Firsova’s 25-year musical contribution to the UK, received reviews internationally including Cambridge Music Journal Tempo, The Strad, and Australia’s Limelight magazine.

 The Marsyas Trio has appeared live on Bulgarian National Television and Radio, has been broadcast on various European radio stations, and in June 2016 performed live on BBC Radio 3.
 Their 2014 commission from the British composer Laura Bowler was premiered as part of a cross-arts project at the Grimeborn Festival (Arcola Theatre, London), with shadow puppetry from Smoking Apples.
 Their next commission is from Hilary Tann, and will be premiered at the 2017 Vale of Glamorgan Festival, alongside the premiere of a new work by Steph Power.